kgrid-objects/example-collection/docs/readme.md

 to start an activator that loads the example collection.
 You can then browse the collection by going to [http://localhost:8080](http://localhost:8080)

+If you already have an activator you can either run this collection from the source or import the manifest.

+To run from source clone this project and set the activator's `kgrid.shelf.cdostore.url` property to point to the `collection` directory.
+Note that the js-bundled object requires node and you must run `npm run build` inside the object's directory to build the source code into a bundled artifact that can be activated.

+To use the manifest setting the `kgrid.shelf.manifest` property in the activator to point to a [released](https://github.com/kgrid-objects/example-collection/releases/tag/4.1.1) manifest.

 ### Package